ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    - Adds to the 'app_groups' status parameter the names of the application groups specified in the different 'app_group_add' elements.

 After having updated the group-configuration resource, from then on the Group Manager relies on the new group configuration to build the Joining Response message defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}, when handling the joining of a new group member.
+Similarly, the Group Manager relies on the new group configuration when building responses specifying (part of) the group configuration to a current group member.
+For instance, this applies when a group member retrieves from the Group Manager the updated group keying material (see {{Section 8 of I-D.ietf-ace-key-groupcomm-oscore}}) or the current group status (see {{Section 16 of I-D.ietf-ace-key-groupcomm-oscore}}).

 Finally, the Group Manager replies to the Administrator with a 2.04 (Changed) response.
 The payload of the response has the same format of the 2.01 (Created) response defined in {{collection-resource-post}}.